-Public interest advocates expressed legitimate concerns that added friction could be disenfranchise the public or make it hard to comment.
+Public interest advocates expressed legitimate concerns that added friction could be to disenfranchise the public by making it harder to comment.
 I share that concern.
 This is too important to get wrong or continue to neglect.

-Here’s the rub: online activities need to be anonymous, as with whistleblowing.
+Here’s the rub: some online activities need to be anonymous, as with whistleblowing.
 Others can be pseudonymous.

 When it comes to financial transactions or health records or any other exchange of highly sensitive data, much more friction in identity verification is necessary.